fnproject/docs/fn/develop/configs.md

 # Use of environment variables

-If you want to use configuration variables into a function and make them available as environment variables, then you can set them using the Fn tool or the func.yaml file.
+Do you want to use configuration variables into a function and make them available as environment variables?
+You can set configuration variables using the Fn CLI or the `func.yaml` file.

-By using the Fn tool, you can set configuration variables on the application or configuration level.
+By using the Fn CLI, your can set configuration variables on the application or function level.

 # Set environment variables

-The following three examples shows you how to set the configuration variables on different levels using the `connection-app` application.
-These are listed in order of preference, the later ones overrides the previous ones:
+The following three examples shows you how to set the configuration variables on different levels using the `connection-app` sample application.
+The configuration examples are listed in order of precedent, the later examples override the previous ones.
+For example, adding a function key/value pair overrides an application key/value pair with the same name.

 (1) Application level configuration

+Configuration variables set at the application level apply to all functions contained in that application.

 ```sh
 fn config app <app-name> <key> <value>